Sarel-Esterhuizen/GroqSharp/README.md

 ## License

 This library is licensed under the MIT License.
-See the LICENSE file for more information.
+See the LICENSE file for more details.

 ## Conclusion

-GroqSharp offers a flexible and streamlined way to work with the Groq service in your C# projects.
-You can easily configure its settings, handle structured responses, and manage different interaction types, making it an invaluable tool for any C# developer looking to integrate Groq's capabilities.
+GroqSharp offers a flexible and efficient way to incorporate Groq's capabilities into your C# projects, ensuring secure and configurable interaction management.